Which city is cheaper, Cannes or Marseille?

 Marseille has some public transit options.
 The city has trams, a metro, and buses that you can use to explore.

-Cannes has a few public transit options.
+You'll find some public transit in Cannes, but it may not be enough to take you everywhere.
 There are buses that travel around the city.

 Marseille and Cannes are similar when it comes to walkability.